horstwerner/dcc/documentation/Card_design.md

     * `maxScale` if specified prevents children from being scaled up beyond this factor even if more space is available
     * `centerX`, `centerY` if set to `true` the cards grid is centered in the available space
   * `inputSelector` as in chart
+  * `align` Object with property names as keys and an aggregation type (min, max, avg) as values.
+The specified properties will be uniformly set to the value (min, max, avg) of that same property aggregated over all nodes
   * `template` (optional) id of the template to use for the card layout - if left out will be determined by node type
   * `viewName` if `template` is not specified, specifies which of the applicable templates for the node type is chosen
   * `options` a key-value object that preselects view options of the applied template